legendcodermartino1245/ldac-optimization-guide/README.md

 > 📌 **Summary:**
 > **LDAC is fully unsupported** on both **macOS** and **iOS**, and there is no known workaround due to Apple’s closed ecosystem.

+# Linux
+Dont use Pulseaudio use Pipewire instead